 What are the different types of Access Control?

 The most widely used and common types of access control are listed below.
 The underline of this concept remains following the principle of least privilege and default deny rule.
 These are also known as different access control models, known by their abbreviations MAC (Mandatory Access Control), DAC (Discretionary Access Control), RBAC (Role-based Access Control), ABAC (Attribute-based Access Control) and RB-RBAC.

 The term discretionary in this context means that it is up to either the company, the system, or the user to determine what access privileges will be granted for the user to be granted or denied access.
 Discretionary Access Control (DAC) is typically done with the use of access control lists – ACLs.
 Any given access control of this type may be implemented in a wide variety of ways depending on your specific access control requirement.
 There are no standards, but basically, there are the local or user-level access controls and the group-level access controls.

 Mandatory Access Control:

-Again, for mandatory access control (MAC), your access control requirement dictates the specific implementation and drills down to access rights that have been granted by a central authority.
+Again, for mandatory access control (MAC), your access control requirement dictates the specific implementation and drills down to access rights that the central authority has granted.
 All other access requests must be denied.